alessandro-betti/see/videomotion/ecml2018/README.md

 This folder contains the scripts used to reproduce the experiments described in the paper.

-Scripts will access the data located in the "data" subfolder.

-Each script will create multiple subfolders with the outcomes of the experiments.
+Scripts will access the data located in the "data" subfolder; each script will create multiple subfolders inside the output folder (see the description of [vprocessor](https://github.com/alessandro-betti/see/blob/master/videomotion/README.md#vprocessor)) with the outcomes of the experiments.

 Similar graphs to the ones in the paper can be visualized by